Introduction to Bacon & the Art of Living

 The Jordaan’s and the Theology of Andries Pretorius

-I don’t just marvel when it happens – no, I actively seek out those who will make an impact on me.
-To me, people like Daniel Jacobs are like wild animals and nature.
-They define this land and yet, people like them are disappearing.
+People like Daniel Jacobs are like wild animals and nature.
+They define this land, and yet, people like them are disappearing.

 I heard stories, no doubt exaggerated, as these tales are, of Englishmen who lost their way, and when they happened upon a Boer homestead, being turned away without food or water only to die in the wilderness.
 I wonder if these stories were facts or fables intended as a warning for English would-be travellers to these lands.

 Theologically, they remained isolated and free from the softening that took place in Europe and England of the harsh positions following the reformation.
-In a way, it was much on account of their faith that they were able to endure the hardships of the frontier, as was the case in countries like America.
+In a way, it was much on account of their faith that they could endure the hardships of the frontier, as was the case in countries like America.

 I once stayed on a farm in the district of Potchefstroom, owned by Petrus Jordaan.
 His father knew the legendary Boer leader after whom Pretoria was named, Andries Pretorius, personally.
 The Jordaan family was a traditional Boer family who lived exactly the kind of life that I wanted to observe up close.
 The immediate and extended family all lived together.
 There was strength in numbers, something that was very useful in the frontiers.

 Everybody had their work each day.
-There was no time to be idle, except on a Sunday, which was the Lord’s Day.
+There was no time to be idle except on a Sunday, the Lord’s Day.
 Mealtimes were very important.
-Everybody gathered for breakfast, lunch, and supper around Petrus Jordaan’s big dining room table.
-A bowl of water was poured and passed from one person to the next and everybody washed their hands in it.
-The water was never changed during the washing and the visitor always washed last.
+Everybody gathered around Petrus Jordaan’s big dining room table for breakfast, lunch, and supper.
+A bowl of water was poured and passed from one person to the next, and everybody washed their hands in it.
+The water was never changed during the washing, and the visitor always washed last.
 Only then was the water thrown out.

-The policy has been carried out in a cruel and relentless way.
+The policy has been carried out cruelly and relentlessly.
 Entire tribes were massacred.
-Adults were killed and children carried off and indentured on farms.
-Indenture was a savage replacement for slavery where the indentured person could be sold as a tradable commodity.
+Adults were killed, and children were carried off and indentured on farms.
+Indenture was a savage replacement for slavery, where the indentured person could be sold as a tradable commodity.
 They sometimes received a small allowance for their labour and sometimes not.
-The big, supposed advantage over slavery was that the period of indenture had a definite end date when they would be freed and when they would sometimes receive additional compensation for their labour, or sometimes not.
-They would, sometimes, be given land from the farmer to settle permanently on at the end of the indenture, and, sometimes, nothing.
+The big, supposed advantage over slavery was that the period of indenture had a definite end date when they would be freed and when they would sometimes receive additional compensation for their labour or sometimes not.
+They would, sometimes, be given land from the farmer to settle permanently on at the end of the indenture and, sometimes, nothing.
 Oom Stefanus told me how even leaders like Paul Kruger participated in these schemes and that the policy was almost universal in the Transvaal Republic.
 (5)

 Oom Pieter Rademan

-I have family who lives close to Johannesburg, and I love visiting when we camp out at the Vaal River before we cross.
-I would leave my wagons in the care of a foreman and undertake the 12 hours ride to his farm.
-Oom Pieter Jacobus Rademan (born 13 September 1838) grew up in Swellendam in the Cape Colony and moved north to the Orange Free State where he met and married Susanna Maria Geldenhuys from Kroonstad.
-He settled at Rooiwal in 1872 where they now live with their 10 children.
+My family lives close to Johannesburg, and I love visiting when camping at the Vaal River before we cross.
+I would leave my wagons in the care of a foreman and undertake the 12-hour ride to his farm.
+Oom Pieter Jacobus Rademan (born 13 September 1838) grew up in Swellendam in the Cape Colony.
+He moved north to the Orange Free State, where he met and married Susanna Maria Geldenhuys from Kroonstad.
+He settled at Rooiwal in 1872, where they now live with their ten children.
 Oom Piet represents everything that I respect and love about the Boer people.

 Oom Piet lived to the ripe old age of 99.
-I was, in later years, told the story that when Oom Piet was advanced in years, he thought that his dominie (pastor) did not visit him often enough (home visitation by the pastor was very important to the Boers).
+I was told that when Oom Piet was advanced in years, he thought that his dominie (pastor) did not visit him often enough (home visitation by the pastor was very important to the Boers).
 He instructed his workers to harness the horses and prepare the carriage.
-He rode to Vredefort where he stopped in front of the pastor’s house.
+He rode to Vredefort, stopping in front of the pastor’s house.
 Ds.
 Van Vuuren invited him to get down and come in, but he refused.
 He told Ds.
 Van Vuuren he is an old man and may pass away any day now.
-He is concerned that he will die and when he gets to heaven, the Lord will ask him how it’s going with his servant in Vredefort and that he will have to tell the Lord that he does not know because Ds.
+He is concerned that he will die, and when he gets to heaven, the Lord will ask him how it’s going with his servant in Vredefort and that he will have to tell the Lord that he does not know because Ds.
 Van Vuuren no longer visits him at his home!
 (7)

-Oom Piet’s faith is of a milder nature than some of the extreme positions of the Transvaal Boers.
+Oom Piet’s faith is milder than some of the extreme positions of the Transvaal Boers.
 He was a kind and gentle man.
-His is a sincere faith similar to that of my uncle, Oom Jan (my mother’s brother), Oom Sybrand and Oom Giel.
+His is a sincere faith similar to my uncle, Oom Jan (my mother’s brother), Oom Sybrand and Oom Giel.
 These are all family members who became dominies in the NG Kerk.

 Oom Piet was a simple man who tended his Afrikaner cattle and planted his mielies on the rocky hills surrounding his simple but functional home.
-His children are the backbone of his workforce and the small number of natives who work for them are treated in fairness and allowed to live in the way that they have been accustomed to for hundreds of years, receiving a wage at the end of every week.
-(5) There are, for sure, stories doing the rounds in the family of him and his wife, who could be hard taskmasters if the workers did not perform their duties up to standard, but of the practice of indenture there was no sign and they desired nothing else but the peaceful existence of all peoples.
+His children are the backbone of his workforce, and the small number of natives who work for them are treated in fairness and allowed to live in the way that they have been accustomed to for hundreds of years, receiving a wage at the end of every week.
+(5) There are, for sure, stories doing the rounds in the family of him and his wife, who could be hard taskmasters if the workers did not perform their duties up to standard.
+Still, of the practice of indenture, there was no sign and they desired nothing else but the peaceful existence of all peoples.

 The African Peoples

 What is true for the Boers was true for the indigenous African tribes.
-Their cultures have been in decline since the Dutch, German, French and the English arrived at the Cape of Good Hope and ventured into their lands.
-I grew up with the boys from all the different peoples of this land but often wondered about their beliefs and stories and language before they came to the Cape.
-Now they are Christian and Muslim and they speak English or Dutch, as I do.
-I wondered what their language was in Malaysia or India, Madagascar, and in Mozambique.
-What were the names of their gods and what stories did their parents tell them of their ancestors?
-What games did their people play, that they don’t even know?
+Their cultures have declined since the Dutch, German, French and English arrived at the Cape of Good Hope and ventured into their lands.
+I grew up with the boys from all the different peoples of this land but often wondered about their beliefs and stories, and language before they came to the Cape.
+Now they are Christian and Muslim and speak English or Dutch, as I do.
+I wondered what their language was in Malaysia or India, Madagascar, and Mozambique.
+What were the names of their gods, and what stories did their parents tell them of their ancestors?
+What games did their people play that they don’t even know?

 I have seen the Khoi burial sites at the foot of Signal Hill in Cape Town.
-I heard the stories of how they danced when the full moon appeared and how the mountain was sacred to them.
-It saddened me that I could not find a single Khoi boy who could teach me their songs or who knew their legends of Table Mountain.
+I heard the stories of how they danced when the full moon appeared and how the mountain was sacred.
+It saddened me that I could not find a single Khoi boy who could teach me their songs or who knew the legends of Table Mountain.
 Did their warriors and hunters ever climb to the top?
 What did they call this breathtaking rock planted at the tip of the great African land?

 I knew I had to find another career.
 This was not to say that riding transport was not financially rewarding or insanely exciting.
-Some years I was able to come home with as much as GBP4000 ($20 000) in my pocket, every 6 months.
+Some years, I could come home with as much as GBP4000 ($20 000) in my pocket every six months.
 Without knowing it, I was receiving a better education than any university could offer while I was building up cash reserves for a much bigger adventure.
 Still, my repertoire of remarkable stories grew ever larger.

-Above all, I wanted to understand why things are happening in our beautiful land which was taking place.
-What was the thinking at the heart of so much hatred I could see?
-And then again, if I spend time with my Boer family on their own or with my black friends alone, these are some of the heartiest people on earth and I have the time of my life.
-Each person is unique and teaches me about life and about our natural world.
-Different peoples have different cultures and yet, I could see the value of each people and how they did things that were beautiful!
+Above all, I wanted to understand why things were happening in our beautiful land which was taking place.
+What was the thinking at the heart of so much hatred?
+And then again, if I spend time with my Boer family on their own or with my black friends alone, these are some of the heartiest people on earth, and I have the time of my life.
+Each person is unique and teaches me about life and our natural world.
+Different peoples have different cultures, and yet, I could see the value of each people and how they did beautiful things!